 - You can only encrypt emails if you know the recipient’s public key.

 - You can only receive encrypted emails if the sender knows your public key.

 The last step for sending and receiving encrypted email is therefore initialisation: Send your public key to your contacts..
 To do this, proceed as follows:

 - Write a new email to a recipient with whom you would like to communicate encrypted.

-When sending a first email, you need to specify how you would like to encrypt attachments in future.
-We recommend the more modern PGP/MIME.
-This procedure also comes into use in our Inbound encryption.
+Now click Send.
+When sending your first email, you will need to define how you would like to encrypt attachments for future emails.
+We recommend using PGP/MIME.
+We also use this method for our Inbound Encryption

 - Select Sign the message as a whole and send it using PGP/MIME.